hanzov69/CutePiHole/README.md

 - Temporarily display system stats with Button 1
 - Disable PiHole blocking for 5 minutes (default) with Button 2
 - Turn Off/On the display with Button 3
+- Save Current screen as "default" by clicking joystick

 ## Configuration Options
 - `owm_api_key` - see above